istresearch/scrapy-cluster/docs/topics/advanced/integration.rst

     }

 Save this file as ``scrapy-cluster-logstash.conf``, and put it into the folder where Logstash reads its configuration files.
 This logstash template says that we are going to read from any file that matches our pattern ``*.log`` within the Scrapy Cluster log folder we defined prior.
 The output of this operation says to ship that log to our Elasticsearch hosts, using the template we created one step above.
-This will write our logs to the index ``logs-scrapy-cluster``, with the document `type <https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping.html>`_ defined as the logger.
+This will write our logs to the Elasticsearch index ``logs-scrapy-cluster``, with the document `type <https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping.html>`_ defined as the logger name.

 What we end up with is one single index where our logs are stored, and each type of log (Kafka Monitor, Redis Monitor, and Crawler) split into a different series of documents.